rahul-thakoor/kws/powershell/powershell.md

 /bin

 ```
-Fortunately, powershell has built-in aliases for common unix commands.
+Fortunately, PowerShell has built-in aliases for common unix commands.
 Therefore, `pwd` is same as running the `Get-Location` cmdlet.

 ```
 PS /bin> pwd